bachmeil/blog/Fossil as Emacs.md

 My version control software of choice is Fossil.
 The starting point for understanding why that's the case is to recognize that *Fossil is not a Git replacement*.
 Git was created for the development of the Linux kernel.
 If that's your use case, you won't do better than Git.
 That's pretty much the opposite of my use case, so the case for me using Git is less obvious.[^1]

-[^1]: This should be a footnote, but Commonmark is so limited it doesn't even handle footnotes.
-It might seem ironic that I claim Fossil is my version control of choice when this very blog post is on Github Pages.
+[^1]: It might seem ironic that I claim Fossil is my version control of choice when this very blog post is on Github Pages.
 The simple answer to that is that Github Pages is not version control, it's a website.

 I prefer to think of Fossil as the Emacs of version control.
 It provides the core version control tools you'd expect, but that's only a small part of Fossil's functionality, which includes: